Finding The Balance Between Monitoring And Independence

 Open Communication About GPS Trackers for Kids

 When it comes to tracking your child, covert monitoring is possible, but many parents find great success with being open with their children about tracking.
-It can be beneficial to have a conversation with your child or teen to explain the purpose of the GPS tracker employed to watch them.
+It can be beneficial to have a conversation with your child or teen to explain the purpose of the real time GPS tracker employed to watch them.
 Some points that should be covered in your discussion with your child or teen include:

 - The tracker should not be a symbol of a lack of trust in your child’s choices